Accident Lawyer

 Road rage involving cyclists can come in many forms, each possibly escalating and putting the bicycle riders in serious danger.
 The most common being:

-- Forcing a cyclist off the road – a motorist might intentionally swerve or crowd a cyclist into a curb, a ditch, or another dangerous spot, forcing their vehicle into bike lanes, and compromising the bicyclist’s safety.
+- Forcing a cyclist off the road: A motorist might intentionally swerve or crowd a cyclist into a curb, a ditch, or another dangerous spot, compromising the cyclist’s safety and bike lane harassment accident.
+A motorist might intentionally swerve or crowd a cyclist into a curb, a ditch, or another dangerous spot, putting the cyclist at serious risk of injury.

 How to Determine Fault in Road Rage Bike Accidents